John Adams: Historical reputation

 Benjamin Franklin summarized what many thought of Adams, saying "He means well for his country, is always an honest man, often a wise one, but sometimes, and in some things, absolutely out of his senses."
 Adams strongly felt that he would be forgotten and underappreciated by history.
 These feelings often manifested themselves through envy and verbal attacks on other Founders.
 Edmund Morgan argues, "Adams was ridiculously vain, absurdly jealous, embarrassingly hungry for compliments.
 But no man ever served his country more selflessly."

 Historian George C. Herring argued that Adams was the most independent minded of the Founders.
-Though he formally aligned with the Federalists, he was somewhat a party unto himself, at times disagreeing with the Federalists as much as he did the Republicans.
+Though he formally aligned with the Federalists, he at times disagreed with the Federalists as much as he did the Republicans.
 He was often described as prickly, but his tenacity was fed by decisions made in the face of universal opposition.
 Adams was often combative, as he admitted: "[As President] I refused to suffer in silence.
 I sighed, sobbed, and groaned, and sometimes screeched and screamed.
 And I must confess to my shame and sorrow that I sometimes swore."
-Stubbornness was seen as one of his defining traits, a fact for which Adams made no apology.
-"Thanks to God that he gave me stubbornness when I know I am right," he wrote.
+Stubbornness was seen as one of his defining traits: "Thanks to God that he gave me stubbornness when I know I am right," he wrote.
 His resolve to advance peace with France while maintaining a posture of defense reduced his popularity and contributed to his defeat for reelection.
-Most historians applaud him for avoiding an all-out war with France during his presidency.
+Most historians applaud him for avoiding an all-out war with France.
 His signing of the Alien and Sedition Acts is almost always condemned.